Aesthetics

 Format/Structure Example: Below is the recommended format and structure for documenting functions in Bash scripts.
 This format provides a clear outline for documenting functions effectively.
 Please pay attention to the annotations within the example.
 They provide additional context and explanations for the documentation.

 #### # Function description... # # NOTES: # Additional notes or considerations.
-This section may be omitted if there is no # additional information to provide. # # GLOBALS: # - global_var : Brief description of usage.
-(1) # - Detailed description of the global variable's role in the function.
-(2) # # NEW GLOBALS: # - new_global_var : Brief description of usage (i.e., "Initialized for external use.") # - Detailed description of the new global variable's role in or outside the function.
-(3) # # PARAMETERS: # - $1: parameter_name (Required or Optional, Default: default_value) (4) # - Detailed description of the parameter, including its purpose, expected values, # and constraints.
-(5) # # OUTPUTS: (6) # Description of the data output by the function, such as data written to the console # or a file. # # RETURNS: (7) # Description of any values the function returns for use elsewhere in the script. function_name() { # Function logic here... }
+This section may be omitted if there is no # additional information to provide. # # NEW GLOBALS: # - global_variable_one : Description of global_variable_one. # # MODIFIED GLOBALS: # - global_variable_two : Description of how global_variable_two is modified. # # PARAMETERS: # - $1: parameter_name (Required) (1) # - Description of the parameter.
+(2) # - $2: parameter_name (Optional, Default: default_value) # - Description of the parameter. # - Acceptable values: (3) # - value_one: Description of value_one. # - value_two: Description of value_two. # # OUTPUTS: (4) # Description of the data output by the function, such as data written to the console # or a file. # # RETURNS: (5) # Description of any values the function returns for use elsewhere in the script. function_name() { # Function logic here... }

 - Parameter Requirement: Specify whether the parameter is "Required" or "Optional."
 If the parameter is optional, include the default value in the format